 - contributing ideas and opinions to class discussions

 We have created two generic marking rubrics that you can use to guide your assessment of Genius Hour.
-These templates are available in PDF form and as editable MS Word documents, giving you the flexibility you need to adapt the rubric to your needs.
-Take a look at the Genius Hour Project Assessment Rubric for Middle Years (Year 3 and 4) and the Genius Hour Project Assessment Rubric for Upper Years (Year 5 and 6).
+These templates are available in PDF form and as editable documents, giving you the flexibility you need to adapt the rubric to your needs.
+Take a look at the Genius Hour Project Assessment Rubric for Middle Years and the Genius Hour Project Assessment Rubric for Upper Years.

 How Do You Ensure Kids Don’t Just Equate Genius Hour With Free Time?